mvanthoor/rustic-book/src/evaluation/psqt.md

 ```

 The rook has 14 squares available to move to, from any square on the board.
-Given only that criterium, it doesn't matter where the rook is.
+Given only that criterion, it doesn't matter where the rook is.
 It always
 has 14 squares available on an empty board.
 Therefore, most of the values
 in the table are 0.